Alexde-Ath/UnstressWebsite/Readme.md

-# Password generator project (210)
+# A useless website

-Project to create a website which will need an account to login and view personally generated passwords
+Project to create a website which usees different parts of UI to create needlessly useless way of interacting with a website.
+I am currently taking a webdev class and looking to intergrate parts into a project

+# TBUpdated